iAMianIANiAM/PrismaTechGauntletv3/working/currentplan.md

 ## Implementation Highlights

 - Robust error detection and recovery in the MPU9250 interface
-- Integration with existing debug tools for logging and performance monitoring
+- FastLED library for efficient LED control and animations
-- Comprehensive calibration routine for sensor initialization
+- Raw integer data approach for sensor readings to avoid scaling issues
-- Modular design allowing for easy testing and verification
+- Non-blocking design pattern for responsive operation
-- Clear separation of interface from implementation
+- Comprehensive test applications for each hardware component

 ## Notes and Considerations

 - Maintain the raw integer approach for sensor data throughout the project
-- Document interpretation and processing of sensor data clearly
+- Use FastLED's optimized functions for complex animations
-- Focus on implementing the LED interface next
+- Focus on integrating the Hardware Manager next
-- Begin collecting position calibration data for threshold determination
+- Begin developing the position detection algorithm based on dominant axis
-- Prioritize clear documentation of data interpretation to avoid future confusion
+- Add more sophisticated gesture detection building on position detection

-## MPU Sensor Implementation
+## Hardware Implementation

-### Implementation Complete - MPU Sensor Interface Improvements
+### MPU Sensor Implementation

 The MPU9250/MPU6050 sensor interface has been significantly improved based on insights from the ECHO_MPUInitialization.md document.
 The following changes have been implemented: